6cloudguy/cybsec-jrny/README.md

 <!-- You’ll keep adding weeks below like this: -->

-### Week 1 (Jul 1 – Jul 7)
+### Week 1 (Jul 1 – Jul 6)
-- ✅ INE Module 1: Networking Basics
-- ✅ THM: "Introduction to Cyber Security"
-- 🛠️ Wrote a basic port scanner in Python
-- ❌ Skipped 1 day due to college workload
+- ✅ Started the linked in learning path: *Penetration Testing Intern* from Kerala Development and Innovation Strategic Council
+- ✅ Completed LinkedIn Course: *Leveraging AI for Pentesting* by Tennisha Martin
+- ✅ Added notes on course in github
+- 💡 Learned how LLMs (like ChatGPT) can assist with recon, payloads, and automation
+- 🧠 Discovered tools like HackingBuggyGPT and use cases for AI in scripting

-### Week 2 (Jul 8 – Jul 14)
+### Week 2 (Jul 7 – Jul 13)
 - 🔹 INE Module 2: Recon & Enumeration
 - ✅ THM: "Jr Pen Tester Room 1"
 - 💡 Learned about TCP flags and 3-way handshake